data-edu/data-science-in-education/_book/14-wt-machine-learning.md

 At the beginning of the semester, students were asked to complete the pre-course survey about their perceived competence, utility value, and interest.
 At the end of the semester, the time students spent on the course, their final course grades, and the contents of the discussion forums were collected.

-In this walkthrough, we used the R package **caret** to carry out the analyses.
+In this walkthrough, we used the R package {caret} to carry out the analyses.

 ## Selecting an analysis